chanthamoney/csci5801_software_engineering/Project2/Readme.md

 NOTE: replace <valid ballot quotient> with a value from 0-100 indicating the percentage of votes required on a ballot for IRV

 Run without GUI
 You have the option of running the application without the use of the GUI.
-When entering the election file you can either drag the file to the terminal or enter the absolute path.
+When entering the election file you can either drag the file to the terminal or enter the absolute or relative path.
 Simply set the --no-gui flag on the command line:
 > \>\> java main/MariahEP --no-gui <election file>